sorrentinoraf/cateaurilia.github.io/portfolioraffolone.md

 <p class="btn collapsible">Android Game Developer – Vertical Space Shooter</p>
 <div class="content">
   <h5>Personal Project | 06/2017 – 08/2017</h5>
   Created an Android game with Unity3D and C# scripting.
 Designed the 2D and 3D graphical assets.
 Implemented the analytics system and a Facebook-based leaderboard.
-The game was awarded with two articles on the local newspapers [NapoliToday](https://goo.gl/4aQWzE) and [VesuvioLive](https://goo.gl/9VDzBa).
+The game was awarded with two articles on the local newspapers <a href="https://goo.gl/4aQWzE">NapoliToday</a> and <a href="https://goo.gl/9VDzBa">VesuvioLive</a>.
 </div>

 <script src="{{ base.url | prepend: site.url }}/assets/js/collapsible-items.js"></script>